When building your Atmo app, handling errors returned from Runnables is pretty essential. When a Runnable returns an error, it contains a

 code and a

-message.
+code must be a valid HTTP response status code.
 Using the Directive, you can manage how your application behaves when an error is returned:

 Any time a Runnable returns an error, you can decide what to do with it using the